Changi Village food places

 Since we’re on the topic of Malaysian cuisine, you might as well get a plate of Chicken Chop Hor Fun ($3.50) from Wing Kee Original Taste Ipoh Hor Fun.
 This may not be the prettiest meal, but don’t let appearances fool you.
 This satisfying dish is made with silky smooth kway teow soaked in a dark, savoury gravy.
 All of this goodness is topped off with a crispy fried chicken chop.
 Remember to mix in the sambal chilli paste for a spicier kick.

 Address: 2 Changi Village Road, #01-18/19, Changi Village Hawker Centre, Singapore 500002

 Opening hours: Mon-Fri 10:30am to 11pm, Sat-Sun 8am to 12am

 Tel: 6545 6425

 Image credit: @misterbenster

 Andes is always a reliable place to go for gatherings.
-The halal arm of ASTONS has a pork- and lard-free menu, with chicken dishes starting just $10.90.
+The halal arm of ASTONS has a pork- and lard-free menu, with mains starting from just $10.90.
 Options here include Teriyaki Chicken, Fiery Chicken, and Lemon Lime Chicken.
-Those who want a lighter option can order the Grilled Fish with Herbs ($11.50), although Andes also has ASTONS’ famous steaks and lamb.
-Each dish comes with two sides, and you’ll be able to choose from a substantial selection.
-Some of the more popular choices include Mac & Cheese, Onion Rings, Garden Veggie, and Baked Potato.
+Those who want a lighter option can order the Grilled Fish with Herbs ($12.50), or ASTONS’ famous steaks and lamb.
+Each dish comes with two sides, with a variety of choices such as Mac & Cheese, Onion Rings, Garden Veggie, and a Baked Potato.